cevataykans/catan-digital-board-game/README.md

-This README.md file would give brief information about the progress of the Catan project developed by group 3C.

-Team Member:
+This is the branch where the code is developed and tested before merged with the master branch.
+More information to be added soon.

+To Do

-Hakan Sivuk
+Hakan Sivuk:

-Rafi Çoktalaş
+Rafi Çoktalaş:

-Yusuf Nevzat Şengün
+Yusuf Nevzat Şengün:

-Talha Şen
+Talha Şen:

-Cevat Aykan Sevinç
+Cevat Aykan Sevinc:
+* Make stylish README.md file!